 npx create-strapi-app@4.5.6 strapi-bookshelf --quickstart --no-run

-The above command will ask to install the create-strapi-app@4.5.6 package.
-It will create a folder under the current folder by the project name strapi-bookshelf.
+package.
+It will create a folder under the current folder by the project name strapi-bookshelf

-II.
-We are passing in the installation type as --quickstart.
+.
 This will allow Strapi to use SQLite as the default database.
 You can choose to use the custom option if you want to use any of the other supported databases.
-We are passing in the flag --no-run so that after the project creation, the app is not automatically run.
+We are passing in the flag --no-run

 III.
-After the above step you should have the strapi-bookshelf app created under /<your project path>/strapi-bookshelf
+After the above step you should have the strapi-bookshelf

 IV.
-Now that the app is created, let’s run the app by running npm run develop.
+Now that the app is created, let’s run the app by running npm run develop

-V. The above command starts the app, and opens a browser window to http://localhost:1337/admin/auth/register-admin for creating a new admin user via the UI.
+for creating a new admin user via the UI.
 We can create an admin user using the UI, but instead, let’s create the admin user using the command line.

 VI.
-Let’s exit the running app by pressing CTRL+C on your terminal window.
+Let’s exit the running app by pressing CTRL+C

 VII.
 To create a new admin user, run the following command in a terminal window: